Filter Out the Noise and Stereotypes

 - Every child is unique – The ways that autism manifests vary widely from person to person; the challenges of someone with the disorder are as unique as they are.

-- Understand Sensitives – Children with autism may experience severe reactions to sensory stimuli like lights and sounds, including crowds like those at Victory Field!
+- Understand sensitives – Children with autism may experience severe reactions to sensory stimuli like lights and sounds, including crowds like those at Victory Field!
 Allow them to get a quick break if needed and then go back to enjoying the game.

 - Display openness – If you encounter a child with autism, giving an open facial expression to show acceptance can bring comfort to both the caregiver and child!